Nevvyboi/SnapSync-Media-Viewer/README.md

 ## ✨ Features

 - 📂 **Folder Integration**: Select a folder to add all images and videos automatically to the viewer.
+- 🛠️ **Settings Button**: Reset the database with a single click to start fresh.
+- 📁 **Folder Page**: View all images and videos currently accessed by the app
+- 🌗 **Light and Dark Modes**: Switch seamlessly between light and dark themes for a personalized experience.
 - 🎞️ **Video Playback**: Effortlessly play videos with synchronized audio using VLC.
 - 🖼️ **Image Display**: Showcase images in a responsive frame with adaptive resizing.
 - 💖 **Like Button**: Mark your favorite media with a single click.